nanotheorygroup/kaldo-examples/density_functional_theory/germanium_dft_d3q/03-3rd_order_d3q/README.md

    d3_asr3.x -i FORCE_CONSTANTS_3RD -o FORCE_CONSTANTS_3RD.asr -t 1.e-12 -n 10000 -p 2 -m > d3_asr3.out
    ```

- - Uncomment the second part of the run file to enable thermal conductivity computation using d3q.
-This computes the thermal conductivity in the SMA approximation (equivalent to RTA in kaldo).
-The output should be similar to the file output.TK-sma.

  - Once the initial IFC computations are done, you can rerun phonon calculations independently with different supercells.

 - Note on Supercell Convergence: